andrew/ultimate-awesome/README.md

 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-image-denoising-state-of-the-art](https://github.com/z-bingo/awesome-image-denoising-state-of-the-art) - Awesome image and video denoising, state of the art networks.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
+- [Awesome-Mixture-of-Experts-Papers](https://github.com/codecaution/Awesome-Mixture-of-Experts-Papers) - A curated reading list of research in Mixture-of-Experts(MoE).
 - [awesome-decompilation](https://github.com/nforest/awesome-decompilation) - A curated list of awesome decompilation resources and projects.
 - [awesome-thesis](https://github.com/ocean1/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.